siderolabs/coredns/plugin/forward/README.md

   at least greater than the expected *upstream query rate* * *latency* of the upstream servers.
   As an upper bound for **MAX**, consider that each concurrent query will use about 2kb of memory.
 * `next` If the `RCODE` (i.e. `NXDOMAIN`) is returned by the remote then execute the next plugin.
 If no next plugin is defined, or the next plugin is not a `forward` plugin, this setting is ignored
+* `failfast_all_unhealthy_upstreams` - determines the handling of requests when all upstream servers are unhealthy and unresponsive to health checks.
+Enabling this option will immediately return SERVFAIL responses for all requests.
+By default, requests are sent to a random upstream.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls_servername` for different upstreams you're out of luck.